 At 16 weeks, we discovered we were having a little boy.
 My husband and I had both wanted a boy first and were over the moon excited.
 Life really started to pick up from there.
 My husband left his job as a firefighter paramedic, we sold our first home, and we packed up everything and moved three hours back to my hometown so I could be near my family.

-For the next 12 weeks my husband worked tirelessly to find a new job, we searched for a new home, and we prepared for our beautiful son to enter the world.
-Only then we thought we had so much time left.
+For the next 12 weeks, my husband worked tirelessly to find a new job.
+We searched for a new home and prepared for our beautiful son to enter the world.
+Only then, we thought, we had so much time left.

 My doctor then opened my chart and her worried look spoke volumes.
 ‘How much did you weigh before this pregnancy?’ she asked.

 In that moment, before I answered her, I was beginning to make some small connections in my head.
 I had been 115 pounds before pregnancy and was now down to 94 pounds.
 But weren’t pregnant women supposed to gain weight?
 My doctor laid a hand on my leg and said, ‘I’m sure it’s nothing.
 Some babies are just small.
 But let’s get you an ultrasound before you go home just in case.’

 I went out to the waiting room and grabbed my husband to come into the ultrasound room with me.
 He’d looked so confused then, but I quickly filled him in and assured him that the doctor didn’t think anything of it.

 Only when I saw the ultrasound tech’s face did I realize this wasn’t just nothing.
 Something was wrong with my baby.

 The ultrasound tech didn’t inform us of anything, but sent us back to the waiting room and said the doctor would want to speak with us again.
 We didn’t wait long before our doctor came back to grab us and take us to her office where she informed us our baby boy wasn’t growing properly.

 ‘There is a blood flow issue between the placenta and your baby.
 The umbilical cord isn’t working properly.’